exonum/exonum-doc/src/advanced/consensus/consensus-details.md

 #### Status timeout processing

-- If the node has at least one received block, then send out a `Status` message to all validators.
+- If the node has at least one accepted block, then send out a `Status` message to all validators.
 - Add a timeout for the next `Status` send.

 ## Proof of Algorithm Correctness